Sunday, December 18, 2016

 Now, if you believe the Bible, do you think God has any problem taking care of all your needs?

 Bill K. Underwood is a freelance columnist and author of several books, including three novels - The Minotaur Medallion, Unbroken, and the best-selling Resurrection Day.
-All are available in paperback at Amazon.com.
+All are available at Amazon.com.
+You can help support this site by purchasing a book.

 Tuesday, December 6, 2016